Bullying Stories: A Mom's Perspective

 HL: Were you surprised this was a problem at such a young age?

 TL: I was.
 When I started reading the research, I was blown away.
 Some studies showed that girls as young as 3 and 4 years old already understand the connection between social status and power.
 When a preschooler says, “If you don’t let me play with that toy, I won’t invite you to my birthday party,” that child is being relationally aggressive by putting conditions on a friendship, and that’s simply not OK.
 This type of behavior needs to be nipped in the bud.

 HL: How did you deal with your daughter's situation?

-TL: Allie and her school friends did everything together; they were on the same soccer team and went over to each other’s homes for birthday parties and sleepovers.
+TL: Allie and her school friends did everything together.
+They were on the same soccer team and went over to each other’s homes for birthday parties and sleepovers.
 When the relational aggression came to a head, I tried to extend her friendship base through after-school and weekend activities.
-By making friends outside of her original social group, my daughter felt like she had others to talk to when she had a bad day at school—friends who weren’t judging her and could accept all the goodness she had to offer and give it back in like kind.
+By making friends outside of her original social group, my daughter felt like she had others to talk to when she had a bad day at school.
+She had friends who weren’t judging her and could accept all the goodness she had to offer and give it back in like kind.

 HL: So she stuck with her school?